-The following is excerpted from the upcoming Berklee Online course Introduction to Iconic Dance and Urban Movement authored by Ruka Hatua-Saar White.
+The following is an excerpt from the Berklee Online course Introduction to Iconic Dance and Urban Movement authored by Ruka Hatua-Saar White.

 In an increasingly global society, extremely focused on innovation and originality, the issue of authenticity is more relevant than ever.
 What does it mean to be authentic in today’s society?
 How can one remain true to themselves while engaging in conversation with other cultures?
 When is it okay to borrow, quote, or pay homage to a culture that is not your own?
 And how can we do that thoughtfully and respectfully?